unity-sds/stac-browser/README.md

 ## Options

-All the following options can be used as explained in the chapter "Running", either through the [config file](config.js), as CLI Parameter or as environment variable (deprecated).
+All the following options can be used as explained in the chapter "Running", either through the [config file](config.js) or as CLI parameter.

 ### catalogUrl